schel-d/melbpt-utils/TTBL.md

 ## Complete example

-The following the current (as of 25 Oct 2022) Seymour line timetable:
+The current Seymour line timetable at the time of writing (25 Oct 2022):

 ```
 [timetable]